-When the device is in SYNC mode, duty cycle control and SSM are not supported., therefore it's recommended to leave DC pin floating in SYNC mode for reduce the solution size.
+When the device is in SYNC mode, duty cycle control and SSM are not supported, therefore it's recommended to leave DC pin floating in SYNC mode to reduce the solution size.

-Note that it's recommended that VCC pin powers up before CLK pin.
-Otherwise the initial state of external clock should be high-Z.
+Note that it is recommended that the SN6507-Q1 V{CC} pin powers up before CLK pin.
+Before device power-up, the initial state of external clock should be high-impedance.